easytarget/MQ-Pro-IO/README.md

 U-Boot-Script-Name: bootscr.uboot-generic
 Required-Packages: u-boot-tools
 ```

-This adds new entry for the MQ Pro based on the default Lichhee image in `/usr/share/flash-kernel/db/all.db` but with the correct name and device tree.
+This adds a new custom entry for the MQ Pro based on the default Lichee definition in `/usr/share/flash-kernel/db/all.db`, but with the correct name and device tree.

 Make this the default with:
 ```console
 ubuntu@ubuntu:~$ sudo echo 'MangoPI MQ pro' > /etc/flash-kernel/machine
 ```
 We now apply this by running `flash-kernel` manually (it is run automatically by dpkg whenever kernel images are (re)installed).
 ```console
 ubuntu@ubuntu:~$ sudo flash-kernel